ehrpg/qstar/docs/crisis.md

 All characters can perform basic actions.
 [Talents](/character/talents) and [Equipment](/equipment) can make additional actions available.

-This list provides a guideline for actions and their AP cost.
-These apply unless stated otherwise, e.g. attacking with an oversized weapon may require more AP.
+This list provides a guideline for actions and their [AP][] cost.
+These apply unless stated otherwise, e.g. attacking with an oversized weapon may require more [AP][].

 #### Movement & Stances